com-480-data-visualization/project-2023-choo-choo-data-darlings/README.md

 > Furthermore, we take inspiration from [Trains in Time](https://www.youtube.com/watch?v=I17_nuPiJI4&t=3s) which is a project developed by the same Lab.
 This combines data on the time trains run behind schedule with the actual number of passengers on any train at any moment.
 This information is represented at the actual location of a train on SNCF's high speed rail network.
 >
 > #### In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.
 > Defne uses the same dataset in the COM-490: Large Scale Data Science course.
-We it to learn how to use LSDS tools such as HDFS, Hive and HBase,  LSDS tools such as Hive, Spark, SQL.
+We use it to learn how to use LSDS tools such as HDFS, Hive, HBase, SQL and more.
 It’s a course with a different objective but she will be sure to report differences between this project and that course.

 ## Milestone 2 (7th May, 5pm)